andresbonil/cytosim/PYCYTOSIM.md

 - In simul.h and simul_solve.cc : addition of Simul::prepared_solve() : basically Simul::solve without sMeca.prepare.
 - In mecable.h : addition of mecable::nonConstData() : like data() but not const.

-## How to use Cythosim on other branches of cytosim ?
+## How to use PyCytosim on other branches of cytosim ?
-If you want to use cythosim on other branches of cytosim, you can "easily" do so with a few operations :
+If you want to use PyCytosim on other branches of cytosim, you can "easily" do so with a few operations :
-- Download cythosim in an other folder.
+- Download PyCytosim in an other folder.
-- Copy paste files src/tools/cythosim.* and src/tools/makefile.inc into your own src/tools.
+- Copy paste files src/tools/pycytosim.* and src/tools/makefile.inc into your own src/tools.
 - Copy folder src/cpython into your own src/
 - (possibly) Copy makefile.inc into your own folder.
 - Rename "src/base/node.cc/h" to "src/base/noder.cc/h" and change all occurences of "#include 'node.h'" to "#include 'noder.h'" in your code.
 - Copy "src/base/glossary.h" to your own "src/base".
-What is important is line 226 of cythosim's glossary.h.
+What is important is line 226 of PyCytosim's glossary.h.
 - Copy "src/sim/simul.h" and "src/sim/simul_solve.cc" to your own src/sim.
 What is important is the declaration of Simul::prepare_meca and Simul::prepared_solve
 - Copy "src/sim/mecable.h" to your own "src/sim/" folder.
 What is important is the declaration of nonConstData().